Causal Dynamic Resonance: Introduction

 While ST-DDA is the single-variate version for one timeseries, the other DDA flavors are multivariate versions on multiple timeseries.
 For \textbf{CT-DDA} (Cross-Timeseries DDA) for example, we stack the derivatives of the timeseries as well as the delayed versions on top of each other (\cref{flavors} shows the example of two time series) to estimate the coefficients from multiple timeseries simultaneously.
 This modifies \eqref{data_SVD} for two timeseries $u(t)$ and $v(t)$ of length $L$ to

 Thus, we have twice as much data to estimate the coefficients $(b_1, b_2, b_3)$.
-The number of time stackable time series is arbitrary.
+The number of stackable time series is arbitrary.
 The only restriction is that all time series are dynamically similar.

-This restriction is different from phase coherence or stationarity.
-To test for dynamical similarity we use \textbf{DE-DDA} where we compare the mean of the errors of ST-DDA with the combined error of CT DDA (see~\cref{flavors}).
-A more detailed explanation is found in~\cite{lainscsek23-123136}.
+To test for dynamical similarity of two time series $u(t)$ and $v(t)$ we use \textbf{DE-DDA} (Dynamical Ergodicity DDA) \cite{lainscsek21-103108} where we compare the mean of the errors of ST-DDA with the combined error of CT-DDA: We compute the ST-DDA and CT-DDA errors

+If the two time series $u(t)$ and $v(t)$ are dynamically similar, then the errors \(\rho_u\) and \(\rho_v\) should be approximately equal.
+We therefore use dynamical ergodicity